port-labs/port-docs/docs/technical-reference/port-components/page.md

 ## Entity Page

 Each entity has a specific page that contains two tabs (by default).
 The first is the `Overview` tab, which shows two widgets: the details of the entity and a table(s) of its related entity(ies).
-The second is an `Audit Log` tab that contains a full-page table widget. <br /><br />
+The second is an `Audit Log` tab that contains a full-page table widget.

 :::note Relations within an entity page
 **Related entities** of an entity are presented on the entity page a bulk of table widgets.